Connor9115/autoBackup/README.md

 The above example will open then immediately exit the script.

 ## Bug reports / Feature requests etc.
-Please read the feeature_request.md and bug_report.md files.
+Please read the feeature_request.md and bug_report.md files, these can be found in the following directory:

+.github/ISSUE_TEMPLATE

 **FYI:**
 + Spelling/grammer errors are considered a mid-level (2) issue